ITR Filing Deadline Missed?

 Q- Are profits generated by high-frequency trading algorithms taxed as capital gain or income?

-It depends on the nature of the business of the assessee.
-If the trading of shares is the assessee's business, then it will be taxed under business income otherwise under capital gain.
+It depends on the nature of the assessee's business.
+If the trading of shares is the assessee's business, then it will be taxed under business income and otherwise under capital gain.

 Q- Can you avoid capital gains taxes if you move to another country?